tickets

 What's on site?

 The site is made up around the Shawfield centre - where all the screenings and workshops take place.
 It backs on to a large meadow which leads down to the camping field.
 In the camping field there are basic showers, compost loos and a pile of wood ready for a large bonfire.
 Three meals a day will be prepared on site, with a large banquet on the Saturday night.
-Teas, coffees and snacks will be available by the large oak tree throughout the day.
+Teas, and coffees will be available through the day.
 In the evening there will be a bar in the Shawfield centre serving drinks.

 Is the event accessible for people with disabilities?